lukerohde/our-meals/README.md

     * Fix bugs
         * Can't drop and drag two files
     * DONE Refactor models
+    * Use whitenoise in development for gunicorn
 * Improve security
     * Unguessable collection and recipe links
     * Read only mode on collections and recipies that aren't yours (or your meal plans)
     * a capture for sign up
     * DONE Invitation only sign up - stop randos joining during rollout
     * DONE URL/path whitelisting
+    * Lockdown bucket
 * Improve sign up
     * DONE De-restrict passwords, allowing passphrases
     * DONE Allow emails for username